irbraun/oats/README.md

 #### BioData

+This subpackage contains classes and methods for reading, merging, filtering, and saving biological datasets that relate genes or proteins to either natural language text descriptions or ontology term annotations.
+In addition, this subpackage includes classes and methods for relating genes or proteins in a dataset to other existing bioinformatics resources such as [STRING][2], [KEGG][3] and [PlantCyc][4].

+Loading a dataset with plant genes, phenotype descriptions, and ontology terms.
 ```
 >>> from oats.datasets.dataset import Dataset
 >>> data = Dataset("example.csv")
 >>> data.to_pandas()
 ```
 ```
   id  species    gene_names           gene_synonyms                                   description                                                                            term_ids               sources
 ----  ---------  -------------------  ----------------------------------------------  -------------------------------------------------------------------------------------  ---------------------  ---------